 Clinton was introduced by New School President David Van Zandt, who reflected on the Auditorium and its “rich tradition of bringing people together to exchange views and ideas.”

-In her sweeping, hour-long speech, Clinton presented a suite of policy proposals designed to “lift up” everyday Americans: a minimum wage increase, a reduction in health care costs, job training, and guaranteed paid sick and family leave.
-She called for “breaking down barriers” for women — particularly women of color — to entering the workforce.
+In her sweeping, hour-long speech, Clinton presented a suite of policy proposals designed to “lift up” everyday Americans: an increase in the minimum wage, access to affordable health care, job training, and guaranteed paid sick and family leave.
+She called for “breaking down barriers” for women, particularly women of color, to entering the workforce.

 “We can’t afford to leave talent on the sidelines,” she said.
 “When we leave people out or write them off, we not only shortchange them and their dreams, we shortchange our country and our future.”